Algebraically generated groups and their lie algebras: Introduction and main results

 \subsection{A free subgroup of \tp{$\Aut(\Atwo)$}{Aut(A2)} and its closure}

-In Section~\ref{sec:example} we provide an example of a nonabelian free subgroup $F \simeq \mathbb{F}_2$ of $\Aut(\Atwo)$ generated by two algebraic elements whose product is not algebraic.
+In Section~\ref{sec:example} we provide an example of a nonabelian free subgroup $F \simeq \mathbb{F}_2$ of $\Aut(\Atwo)$ generated by two locally finite elements whose product is not locally finite.
 In particular, $F$ is not locally finite.
 We compute its closure $\F:=\overline{F}\subset \Aut(\Atwo)$ and describe the Lie algebra $\Lie\F$.
 It occurs that $\F$ coincides with the double centralizer of $F$ (Lemma~\ref{example.lem}) and is a free product of two abelian nested unipotent ind-subgroups $\J$ and $\J^-$ (Theorem~\ref{example.thm}(3)).
 Furthermore, any algebraic subgroup $G$ of $\F$ is abelian and unipotent and is conjugate to a subgroup of $\J$ or $\J^-$ (Theorem~\ref{example.thm}(4)).

 The construction shows that $\F$ contains two algebraic subgroups $U$ and $V$, both isomorphic to $\Ga$, with the following properties:

 see Lemma~\ref{example-lie.lem}.
 This is an instance where Question~\ref{Q1} has a positive answer.